RT-Thread/rt-thread/documentation/3.kernel/basic/basic.md

 The timer service is concluded using a timer timing callback i.e. a timeout function.
 The user can select the appropriate type of timer according to their real-time requirements for timing processing.

-Timer will be explained further in the "Clock Management" chapter.
+Timer will be explained further in the chapter @ref page_clock_management.

 ## Synchronization between Threads

 RT-Thread uses thread semaphores, mutexes, and event sets to achieve inter-thread synchronization.

 Thread synchronizations happen through the acquisition and release of semaphore and mutexes.

 The mutex uses priority inheritance to solve the common priority inversion problem in the real-time system.
 The thread synchronization mechanism allows threads to wait according to priorities or to acquire semaphores/mutexes following the First In First Out(FIFO) method.

 Event sets are primarily used for synchronization between threads, they can achieve one-to-many and many-to-many synchronization.
-It allows "**OR** trigger"(*independent synchronization*) and "**AND** trigger"(*associative synchronization*) suitable for situations where threads are waiting for multiple events.
+It allows **OR trigger** (*independent synchronization*) and **AND trigger**(*associative synchronization*) suitable for situations where threads are waiting for multiple events.

-The concepts of semaphores, mutexes, and event sets are detailed in the "Inter-Thread Synchronization" chapter.
+The concepts of semaphores, mutexes, and event sets are detailed in the chapter @ref page_thread_sync.

 ## Inter-Thread Communication

 RT-Thread supports communication mechanisms such as mailbox, message queue, etc. The mailbox's message length is fixed to 4 bytes.
 Whereas, message queue can receive messages in variable size and cache the messages in its own memory space.

 Compared to a message queue, a mailbox is more efficient.
 The sending action of the mailbox and message queue can be safely used in an ISR (Interrupt Service Routine).
 The communication mechanism allows threads to wait by priority or to acquire by the First In First Out (FIFO) method.

-The concept of mailbox and message queue will be explained in detail in the "Inter-Thread Communication" chapter.
+The concept of mailbox and message queue will be explained in detail in the chapter @ref page_thread_comm.

 ## Memory Management

 RT-Thread allows:

 1. Static Memory Pool
 2. Dynamic Memory Pool

 When the static memory pool has available memory, the time allocated to the memory block will be constant.

 When the static memory pool is empty, the system will then request for suspending or blocking the thread of the memory block.
 The thread will abandon the request and return if the memory block is not obtained after waiting for a while, or the thread will abandon and return immediately.
 The waiting time depends on the waiting time parameter set when the memory block is applied.
 When other threads release the memory block to the memory pool, the system will wake up the thread if there are suspended threads waiting to be allocated of memory blocks.

 Under circumstances of different system resources, the dynamic memory heap management module respectively provides memory management algorithms for small memory systems and SLAB memory management algorithms for large memory systems.

 There is also a dynamic memory heap management called memheap, suitable for memory heaps in systems with multiple addresses that can be discontinuous.
 Using memheap, the user can "paste" multiple memory heaps together, letting them operate as if operating a memory heap.

-The concept of memory management will be explained in the "Memory Management" chapter.
+The concept of memory management will be explained in the chapter @ref page_memory_management.

 ## I/O Device Management

 RT-Thread uses I2C, SPI, USB, UART, etc., as peripheral devices and is uniformly registered through the device.
 It realized a device management subsystem accessed by the name, and it can access hardware devices according to a unified API interface.
 On the device driver interface, depending on the characteristics of the embedded system, corresponding events can be attached to different devices.
 The driver notifies the upper application program when the device event is triggered.

-The concept of I/O device management will be explained in the "Device Model" and "General Equipment" chapters.
+The concept of I/O device management will be explained in the chapter @ref page_device_framework.

 # RT-Thread Startup Process

 The understanding of most codes usually starts from learning the startup process.
 We will firstly look for the source of the startup.
-Taking MDK-ARM as an example, the user program entry for MDK-ARM is the main() function located in the main.c file.
-The launching of the system starts from the assembly code startup_stm32f103xe.s, jumps to the C code, initializes the RT-Thread system function, and finally enters the user program entry main().
+Taking MDK-ARM as an example, the user program entry for MDK-ARM is the `main()` function located in the `main.c` file.
+The launching of the system starts from the assembly code `startup_stm32f103xe.s`, jumps to the C code, initializes the RT-Thread system function, and finally enters the user program entry `main()`.

-To complete the RT-Thread system function initialization before entering main(), we used the MDK extensions  `$Sub$$` and  `$Super$$`.
+To complete the RT-Thread system function initialization before entering `main()`, we used the MDK extensions  `$Sub$$` and  `$Super$$`.
 Users can add the prefix of `$Sub$$` to main to make it a new function `$Sub$$main`.

 `$Sub$$main` can call some functions to be added before main (here, RT-Thread system initialization function is added).
-Then, call `$Super$$main` to the main() function so that the user does not have to manage the system initialization before main().
+Then, call `$Super$$main` to the `main()` function so that the user does not have to manage the system initialization before main().

-For more information on the use of the `$Sub$$` and `$Super$$`extensions, see the ARM® Compiler v5.06 for μVision®armlink User Guide.
+For more information on the use of the `$Sub$$` and `$Super$$` extensions, see the ARM® Compiler v5.06 for μVision®armlink User Guide.

 Let's take a look at this code defined in components.c: